mrsimpson/slides-data-in-motion/slides.md

 ## Why does it matter?
 And why the hype?

 <!--
-"Data in Motion" is a term likely coined by Confluent.
+Copyright notice: "Data in Motion" is a term likely coined by Confluent.

 Confluent is a respected company and a major contributor to Apache Kafka.
 While Apache Kafka is popular in enterprises, this alone doesn't justify the hype.